GMAT vs. GRE: Which Should You Take?

 The GRE, or Graduate Record Examination, measures reasoning, critical thinking, and analytical writing skills.
 Graduate programs in many fields, including the humanities, the social sciences, natural science, social work, and education, use the GRE.

-The Analytical Writing section, which consists of an issue essay and an argument essay, always appears first on the GRE, while the other sections can appear in any order.
+The Analytical Writing section, which consists of one essay in its revamped format, always appears first on the GRE, while the other sections can appear in any order.

 You’ll get two Verbal and two Quantitative sections.
 The computer-based, section-adaptive test changes the difficulty of your second Verbal and Quantitative Reasoning sections based on the accuracy of your answers in the first sections.